 1. Pollution to underground water source

-Some of the synthetic compounds used to manufacture chemical fertilizers can have negative environmental effects when allowed to run off into water pollution-to-environmentsources.
+Some of the synthetic compounds used to manufacture chemical fertilizers can have negative environmental effects when allowed to run off into water sources.
 Nitrogen that flows into surface water by farmland accounts for 51% of human activities.
 Ammonia nitrogen and nitrate are main main pollutant in rivers and lakes, which leads to eutrophication and ground water pollution.

 2. Destroying soil structure